ZhanYang-nwpu/RSVG-pytorch/README.md

 ## 💬 News
-**[2023/04/09]**: Update the DIOR_RSVG dataset. (to clarify, we have been planning to continuously optimize this dataset, and the last public version was wrong and has now been restored.)
+**[2023/04/09]**: Update the DIOR_RSVG dataset. (to clarify, we have been planning to continuously optimize this dataset, and the previous public version was wrong and has now been restored.)

 **[2022/11/07]**: Release the DIOR_RSVG dataset.